Dec 22, 2020

 What you need to know about the Pfizer vaccine

-In a major advance in the fight against the pandemic, health care workers and others have begun getting vaccinated against COVID-19.
+In a major advance in the fight against the pandemic, hundreds of millions of people in the U.S. are getting vaccinated against COVID-19.

-The U.S. Food and Drug Administration has given emergency use authorization to two vaccines so far: one made by Pfizer and BioNTech, and the other developed by Cambridge, Mass.-based Moderna.
-Both are given in two doses a few weeks apart.
-Both are covered by health plans, including Blue Cross Blue Shield of Massachusetts, with no out-of-pocket cost.
+The U.S. Food and Drug Administration has approved vaccines made by Pfizer/BioNTech and Cambridge, Mass.-based Moderna, and has given emergency use authorization to a vaccine made by Johnson & Johnson.
+The vaccines are considered fully effective after the final dose, and all three are covered by health plans, including Blue Cross Blue Shield of Massachusetts, with no out-of-pocket cost.

-Here is what you need to know about the Pfizer vaccine which, starting Dec.
-15, is being administered in hospitals and nursing homes around the country:
+Here is what you need to know about the Pfizer vaccine:

 How does the Pfizer/BioNTech vaccine work?